 By the end of the program, you will be able to

 - Enhance collaborative care and working relationships within an inter-professional team environment

 - Communicate effectively to manage diverse, multidisciplinary teams, patient/clients, and other external stakeholders using gentle persuasion and conflict management skills

-- Balance competing priorities of clinical outcomes and business/organizational goals
+- Balance competing priorities of clinical outcomes and organizational goals

 - Clarify success and relevant “metrics and measures” to address a real issue

-The program aims to upskill participants with key career development skills to help them expand or assume a new leadership role.
+The program aims to upskill participants in essential workplace skills needed to expand or assume a new leadership role.
 This course will focus on building your personal leadership style to open up the possibility of assuming a variety of leadership roles.